 Specific details for each type definition are listed in the ASN.1 specification referenced in Appendix A.

 Exception messages

 Exception is a message sent from the SUT to the TS.
 It is used to report exception conditions to the TS.
 Exception and defined in the TCICommonTypes module.

-TCI16092 frame

-Supported use cases

-Use cases (UC) supported by TCI16092 are listed in Table 34.

-Note, in the Message Sequence column, the common prefix TCIMsg.frame is omitted.
-For example, the full name for request.SetInitialState is TCIMsg.frame.request.SetInitialState.

-Table 34 Use cases supported by TCI16092